Peterborough City Council defend online budget simulator ‘game’ to balance books

 Peterborough City Council have faced criticism over creating an online budget simulator – which aims to give young city taxpayers a go at balancing the council’s books.

-Council leader, Wayne Fitzgerald, introduces the online ‘video game-like’ simulator on video and asks for the people of Peterborough to "have a go" at balancing the budget.
+Council leader, Wayne Fitzgerald, introduces the online ‘video game-like’ simulator and asks for the people of Peterborough to "have a go" at balancing the budget.

 The council also asks whether taxpayers are happy to pay more than 1.99% in council tax.